QUESTIONS

 David, so the world has fallen since the days of the Protestant

-Israel enjoyed a restoration following its hard days, so the world will
+enjoyed a restoration following its hard days, so the world will experience a

 10.What role did education serve to our Puritan ancestors?
 What function does education play in the lives of modern puritans, young and old?
 How important is education considered?